ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/2_vehicle_model/2_vehicle_model.md

 This method is defined as a static method.
 When you want to use this method, you don't need to generate the State class's object.
 2 matrix A and B in this code is to represent multiple state variables as a state equation.

 ## 2.3 Updating vehicle's state
-Then, I implement a member method of State class, "update" to compute the vehicle's state at the next time step.
+I implement a member method of State class, "update" to compute the vehicle's state at the next time step.
 The input of acceleration, yaw rate and an interval time per cycle[sec] are given as arguments.

 ```python
     def update(self, accel_mps2, yaw_rate_rps, time_s):